Energy-Dependent Topological Black Holes in Massive Gravity Coupled to Double-Logarithmic Electrodynamics: Introduction

 The parameter $E$ represents the test particle's energy whereas $E_p$ denotes the Planck energy.
 The relationship between these energies is described by the condition $E/E_p=\varepsilon\leq1$.
-This implies that the test particle's energy can never attain greater value than Planck energy \cite{17}.
-In the above relation, the functions $g(\varepsilon)$ and $h(\varepsilon)$ are the rainbow functions \cite{18}.
-It is also important to mentioned here that these rainbow functions need to satisfy the infrared (IR) limiting conditions: $g(\varepsilon)\rightarrow1$ and $h(\varepsilon)\rightarrow1$ in the limit $\varepsilon\rightarrow0$.
-It should be noted that, this IR limit of rainbow functions ensures that the familiar EGR can be recovered from gravity's rainbow.
-This can be clearly observed from the above modified energy-momentum relation as its usual form in Einstein theory can be recovered from it with the use of IR limit.
-Recently, gravity's rainbow appears to a very interesting theory because of its various achievements in the subject of modern theoritical physics.
-Among its several interesting achievements, it is worthwhile to note that, this theory provide good analysis to tackle the problem of information paradox \cite{19,20}.
-In addition to this, it also explains the wellknown uncertainity principle \cite{21,22} and the black hole's remnants due to quantum evaporation \cite{23}.
-In the background of cosmology, it is also possible that under the effects of gravity's rainbow, the big-bang singularity's problem can be solved \cite{24,25}.
-The problems related to initial singularity \cite{26} and the stability in Einstein static universe have also been studied in this theory \cite{27}.
-It is also observed that, in the context of astrophysics, the mass functions of gravitating objects like white dwarfs and neutron stars are increasing functions of rainbow functions \cite{28,29,30}.
-Notice that, the relationship between Horava-Lifshitz gravity and gravity's rainbow \cite{31} can be determined by performing suitable scaling of energy functions.
-Similarly, physical aspects of massive objects like black holes, for instance, the thermodynamics corresponding to these objects in gravity's rainbow are also studied in literature \cite{32,33}.
-In addition to this, thermodynamical properties of NLED black holes have also been examined in the subject of gravity's rainbow \cite{34,35}.
-Furthermore, in modified gravities, the influence of rainbow functions on thermodynamical quantities and thermal phase transitions have also been investigated, for instance, the cases of Gauss-Bonnet gravity \cite{36}, massive gravity \cite{37} and $F(R)$ theories of gravity \cite{38,39} are the recent developments in this subject.
+This implies that $E$ can never attain a greater value than the Planck energy \cite{17}.
+Note that, the functions $g(\varepsilon)$ and $h(\varepsilon)$ are called the rainbow functions \cite{18}.
+It is worth noting that the rainbow functions should need to satisfy the infrared (IR) limiting conditions: $g(\varepsilon)\rightarrow1$ and $h(\varepsilon)\rightarrow1$ in the limit $\varepsilon\rightarrow0$.
+This restriction assures us that EGR is a specific case of the gravity's rainbow.
+Recently, the model of gravity's rainbow becomes very interesting due to its implementation in the subject of modern theoretical physics.
+The problem of information paradox has also been investigated within this formulation of gravity \cite{19,20}.
+In addition to this, it also explains the well-known uncertainty principle \cite{21,22} and the black hole's remnants due to quantum evaporation \cite{23}.
+In the background of cosmology, it is expected that the model of gravity's rainbow may solve the issues that arises due to the big-bang singularity \cite{24,25}.
+The issues caused by the initial singularity \cite{26} and the stability in Einstein static universe have also been investigated in this theory \cite{27}.
+It has also been observed that the formula of mass associated with the white dwarfs and neutron stars is monotonically increasing function of $g(\varepsilon)$ and $h(\varepsilon)$ \cite{28,29,30}.
+Moreover, the relationship of gravity's rainbow with Horava-Lifshitz gravity can be established from the suitable scaling of energy functions \cite{31}.
+Physical aspects of massive objects such as black hole thermodynamics in gravity's rainbow have also been studied \cite{32,33}.
+Similarly, the effects of electromagnetic fields on the thermodynamic properties of these objects were examined in Ref. \cite{34}.
+Furthermore, the effects of rainbow functions on the thermodynamic stability of black holes in modified gravities were studied in Refs. \cite{36,37,38,39}.